 When you’re a caregiver, you might think that taking a vacation with your care recipient is out of the question.
-This dilemma is common among members of the sandwich generation who want to spend quality time with their children during breaks from school.
-Fortunately, with a little planning and attention to detail, you can take a memorable trip with the whole family while ensuring everyone’s needs are met.
+Fortunately, with careful planning and some minor accommodations, many seniors can still participate in family vacations.

 Tips for Safe, Easy Travel with a Senior

 Traveling can be an extra source of stress for caregivers and seniors alike.
 The idea of handling a loved one’s limited mobility, chronic illness, depression or other health conditions while away from home can lead to anxiety rather than anticipation.
 To ensure everyone feels prepared, discuss the hypothetical itinerary before booking and acknowledge any concerns your loved one may have.
 Addressing the unknowns in your travel plans will help everyone feel more confident and replace apprehension with excitement.

 - Tailor travel to your loved one’s needs.